JDoelger/InfluenzaFitnessInference/notes/notes.md

 - plot average results of different replicate simus
 - I found out that the 2 replicate simulation batches were exactly the same, since the rng seed was accidentally set to the same number

-# log June 19 (run several repetitions of same simulation batch)
+# log June 19 (run several repetitions of same simulation batch on engaging cluster)
 - set up automatic creation of slurm file sbatch.sh via Lexi's code with her package general and using class SlurmProtocol
 - now I can run one simulation (with varying N_pop OR varying N_site) on the cluster via 'python /home/jdoelger/InfluenzaFitnessInference/code/notebooks/fitnessinference/run_multiple_simus.py
 - after running wait some time, e.g. 200 seconds, until the result directory is created before running the next simu (since a new directory name is created based on the already present dirs)
 	- this is now implemented with time.sleep(200) in the python file that runs the batch scripts
 	- another option could be to give each result folder a name with a random number attached, e.g. the simulation 6 digit simu seed, which will make sure that filenames will likely not clash
+- 10 simus each for varying N_pop and varying N_site started

 # To Do :